×

 When we asked expats and global nomads about the quality of medical care in China, they replied:

 "It is IMPERATIVE that you speak Chinese or else you need to take someone who is FLUENT in Chinese as interpreter.
 Some doctors speak English (or rather Chinglish) and communication is critical in receiving appropriate medical care.
-Also, be aware that the average Chinese person most likely will not have the medical vocabulary, so unless you have a medical interpreter communication will still be challenging, but it will be better than nothing," wrote one expat living in Shenzhen.
+Also, be aware that the average Chinese person most likely will not have the medical vocabulary, so unless you have a medical interpreter communication will still be challenging, but it will be better than nothing," commented one expat living in Shenzhen.

 What are medical services in China like?